 Your love and support and a strong relationship with you can have a direct and positive influence on your child’s mental health.
 It can even reduce the chances of your child experiencing mental health problems.

-Here are some ideas to promote your child’s mental health and wellbeing:
+Here are ideas to promote your child’s mental health and wellbeing:

 - Show that you’re interested in what’s happening in your child’s life.
 Praise your child’s efforts as well as their good points and achievements.
 Value your child’s ideas and opinions.

 - Encourage your child to talk about feelings with you.
-It’s important for your child to feel they don’t have to go through things on their own and that you can work together to find solutions to problems.
+It’s important for your child to feel they don’t have to go through things on their own.
+If you work together on solving problems, it can stop things building up.

 - Talk to trusted family members, friends, other parents or teachers if you have any concerns.
 If you feel you need more help, speak to your GP or another health professional.